 Developmental Disability Service Provider

-The COVID – 19 pandemic is still evolving and I want to keep everyone updated on the measures the Agency has taken thus far, future plans and other pertinent information.
+The COVID – 19 pandemic is still evolving and I want to give everyone an update on future plans and other pertinent information.

 Thanks everyone for continued patience in this disruption to services while the Agency does all it can to minimize exposure and keep all involved with Duet as safe and healthy as possible.